-For the particulate contamination, the supplier shall apply ECSS-Q-ST-70-50.
+For the particulate contamination monitoring, inspection and quantification the supplier shall apply ECSS-Q-ST-70-50.

 ECSS-Q-ST-70-01_0500024

-When the microbiological contamination effect is a selection criteria, the supplier shall apply ECSS-Q-ST-70-55.
+When the microbiological contamination effect is a selection criterion, the supplier shall apply ECSS-Q-ST-70-55.

 ECSS-Q-ST-70-01_0500025

-When sterilization and material compatibility is a selection criteria, the supplier shall apply ECSS-Q-ST-70-53.
+When sterilization and material compatibility are selection criteria, the supplier shall apply ECSS-Q-ST-70-53.

 ECSS-Q-ST-70-01_0500026

-For the outgassing screening of materials, the supplier shall apply ECSS-Q-ST-70-02.
+The outgassing screening test of materials shall be performed in accordance with ECSS-Q-ST-70-02 including the following conditions:

+outgassing data older than 10 years is not admissible for material selection;

+screening outgassing tests is performed by a trusted test house.

+1 MODESA outgassing database can be referred to obtain updated list of the trusted test houses and reach the outgassing data.

+2 Trusted test houses are those that can provide a Certificate of Conformity in compliance with ECSS-Q-ST-70-02 standards.

 ECSS-Q-ST-70-01_0500027

-The outgassing requirements shall be based on the quantity of material concerned, and the specific environmental conditions.
+Outgassing requirements shall be based on the quantity of material concerned, and the specific environmental conditions.

 Specific environmental conditions can be available volumes and temperatures.

-Table 51Table 5-2Table 53ECSS-Q-ST-70-01_0500028

-When contamination sensitive items are involved or for materials in the vicinity of cryogenic surfaces, more stringent requirements shall apply.

-Those more stringent requirements are specified in clauses 5.2.1.2h to 5.2.1.2j.

-ECSS-Q-ST-70-01_0500029

-The outgassing criteria for materials in the vicinity of sensitive items around RT shall conform to Table 5-1.
+The outgassing criteria for materials within the direct and indirect view of sensitive items shall conform to following tables based on defined temperatures:

-ECSS-Q-ST-70-01_0500030
+at RT to Table 5-1;

-The outgassing criteria for materials in the vicinity of sensitive items at temperature below RT shall conform to Table 5-2.
+at temperature below RT to Table 5-2.

-ECSS-Q-ST-70-01_0500031
+1 “Indirect view” in a vacuum environment refers not only to the immediate surroundings but also to the consideration of reflections from other volumes and surfaces.

+2 For contamination sensitive items more stringent requirements can be applied based on analysis and mission requirements.

-The outgassing criteria for materials in the vicinity of cryogenic surfaces shall conform to Table 5-3.
+The outgassing criteria for materials in the view of cryogenic surfaces shall conform to Table 5-3.

+For materials in the view of cryogenic surfaces, more stringent requirements can be applied based on analysis and mission requirements.

 ECSS-Q-ST-70-01_0500032

 Volatile metals shall not be used.